LucaGiarr/drf-api-buy-sell/README.md

 - In the GitPod workspace, create an env.py file in the main directory.
 - Add the DATABASE_URL value and the chosen SECRET_KEY value to the env.py file.
-- Update the settings.py file to import the env.py file and add the SECRETKEY and DATABASE_URL file paths.
+- Update the settings.py file to import the env.py file and add the SECRET_KEY and DATABASE_URL file paths.
 - Comment out the default database configuration.
 - Save files and make migrations.
 - Add Cloudinary URL to env.py